 Professor Stacy-Ann Elvy is the Associate Director of the Center for Business and Financial Law at New York Law School.
 She was promoted to Professor of Law with tenure in November 2017.
-Her research focuses on Internet of Things privacy and security issues, commercial law and human rights law.
+Her research focuses on the commercial law of privacy and its relationship to emerging technology, such as the Internet of Things, and human rights law.

 Professor Elvy’s scholarship has been published by or is forthcoming in leading legal journals and books, including the Columbia Law Review, Boston College Law Review, Washington & Lee Law Review, Research Handbook on the Law of Artificial Intelligence (Edward Elgar Press), Emory International Law Review, and the University of Michigan Journal of Gender and Law, to name a few.
 View her articles and book chapter here.

 Professor Elvy joined the legal academy after practicing law at Akerman Senterffit and Skadden, Arps, Slate, Meagher & Flom.
 She received her Juris Doctor from Harvard Law School and her Bachelor of Science from Cornell University.